 Windows 10 has proved to be one of the most popular and stable operating systems to have seen the light of the day.
 Despite its extreme popularity, it also gets bogged down by its fair share of errors.
-One of the most persistent error is the file transfer to a drive, a USB, or over the network either totally stops or suffers from extreme lags while being processed.
+One of the most persistent errors is the file transfer to a drive, a USB, or over the network, which either stops or suffers extreme lags while processing.

-On this page, we will provide workable methods to solve USB transfer speed drops to 0 problem.
+This page will provide workable methods to solve the USB transfer speed drops to 0 problems.
 Let's check them out right away.

 Practical Solutions to File Transfer Speed Drops to Zero Windows 10

-To solve file transfer speed drops to zero on Windows 10 when copying, first make sure you have Windows 10 updated to the latest version.
+To solve file transfer speed drops to zero on Windows 10 when copying, ensure you have Windows 10 updated to the latest version.
 Besides, check the antivirus that can cause slow file transfer speed on your PC.
-You can temporarily disable the antivirus to copy the data to memory, and re-activate it again when copying finishes.
+You can temporarily disable the antivirus to copy the data to memory and re-activate it again when copying finishes.

 After these two fixes, continue to use the practical methods below to figure out.

 1. Change the USB Port 3.0

 Your computer has a variety of USB ports.
-If the USB drive or external hard drive supports USB 3.0/3.1, make sure you plug it inside a USB 3.0/3.1 port.
+If the USB drive or external hard drive supports USB 3.0/3.1, plug it inside a USB 3.0/3.1 port.
 A USB 3 port is usually blue.
 Switching to a proper port would improve copy speeds drastically and solve the copy speed 0 bytes problem.

 2. Update All Drivers

-Windows prefers to install its own drivers for computer peripherals, whereas using other drivers can result in decreased file transfer performance sometimes.
+Windows prefers to install its own drivers for computer peripherals, whereas using other drivers can sometimes decrease file transfer performance.
 You may like to know EaseUS DriverHandy, a professional driver manager.
 It can help you find the most suitable driver and update all your drivers automatically.
 Now, download it to try.

 Step 2.
 Find the drivers you want to update and click "Update."

 3. Format File System from FAT32 to NTFS on USB/External Hard Drive/HDD